renpy/renpy/sphinx/source/displayables.rst

 the game.
 They do not take any properties, as layout is controlled by the properties of the child displayable they return.

+Note that these dynamic displayables always display their current state.
+Because of this, a dynamic displayable will not participate in a transition.
+(Or more precisely, it will display the same thing in both the old and new states of the transition.)

+By design, dynamic displayables are intended to be used for things that change rarely and when an image define this way is off screen (Such as a character customization system), and not for things that change frequently, such as character emotions.

 .. include:: inc/disp_dynamic